serval-uni-lu/creos.simSG.api/README.md

 - `uncertainty`: module that contains different utils to manipulate uncertain data, should be general and not smart grid specific
 - `utils`

 to delete

-- `algorithms`: folder that contains different module to analyse the grid and save the result into the model that can be used by other algorithms

 - `powerflow`: ...
 - `validator`: module that contains algorithms to validate a grid
-- `loadapproximator`: contain different algorithms to approximate the load
-    - `certain`: algorithm that do not consider fuse uncertainty
-    - `uncertainty.naive`: naive  version that process all possibilities
-    - `uncertain.onlyvalid`: version that approximate the load only on the valid configurations